daronphang/coding_resources/javascript/basics.md

 ## Shortcircuiting:
 Returns first value if it's truthy value for || operator.
-For AND operator, returns falsy value if one of them is false.
+For AND operator, returns falsy value if one of them is false, else the last value.

 ```javascript
 console.log(3 || 'Jonas')   // 3